-Cardigan Bay is a wldlife haven .
-It is home to Europe's largest pod of bottlenose dolphins as well as porpoises, seals, seabirds and other marine plants and animals.
+Cardigan Bay is a wildlife haven.
+It is home to Europe's largest pod of bottlenose dolphins as well as porpoises, seals, seabirds and other marine amimals.
 The Ceredigion coast is a designated Special Area of Conservation.
-Enjoy a wildlife spotting walk or boat trip.
+The Ceredigion coast is a great place to enjoy a wildlife spotting walk or boat trip.

 Ceredigion's coast has not one, but two Special Areas of Conservation.
 Home to the biggest population in Europe of bottlenose dolphins, the Cardigan Bay Special Area of Conservation (SAC) extends along almost 20 kilometres of coast and protects wildlife in 1000 square kilometres of the Irish Sea.
 The northern coast of Ceredigion is protected under the Pen Llyn and Sarnau SAC, and is also part of the Dyfi Biosphere area.